 ACF Supreme Court Litigation

-Additionally, in February 2017 Cobb-Marietta filed suit to challenge the Corps’ storage accounting system at Allatoona Lake, including the Corps’ refusal to credit made inflows (return flows and releases from Hickory Log Creek Reservoir) granted to Cobb-Marietta by the State of Georgia.
-This lawsuit is ongoing.
+Finally, the Cobb County-Marietta Water Authority has filed suit to challenge the method the Corps uses to calculate the amount of water available to Cobb-Marietta from its storage in Allatoona Lake, including the Corps’ refusal to credit made inflows (return flows and releases from Hickory Log Creek Reservoir) granted to Cobb-Marietta by the State of Georgia.